CMPSC-580-Allegheny-College-Spring-2024/own-project-gyamfi01/project_proposal.md

 Visualization Upgrades:

 Incorporate more advanced visualizations, such as heat maps or dynamic graphs, to show changes over time more vividly.
-Use Plotly or D3.js for more sophisticated, interactive charting capabilities.
-Addressing Ethical Considerations

 Ensuring Model Transparency: